 - Engage them with digital provider tools (93%)

 - Offer a variety of virtual access points (85%)

 Organizations need to pay attention to these expectations.
 The consumer survey also showed that 90% of the respondents feel no obligation to stay with a provider who does not offer a satisfactory digital experience.

-Here are five steps that you can implement to start on the path to true Patient Engagement:
+Here are five steps that you can implement to start on this path:

 - Begin facilitating an organizational mindset and culture that supports patient engagement by initiating discussions about it with various stakeholders.

 - Engage your team in creating a clear vision and plan for patient engagement.

 - Solicit input from your existing patients and staff, so patient engagement policies and procedures are created in partnership with them.

 - Consider technology solutions that can be used to support and streamline your processes to help transition your organization more smoothly to a more patient-centric and patient-engaged model.
 A seamlessly integrated portal that comes as part of your EMR package may remove much of the friction brought about by change.
 An easy transition helps patients and staff adjust more easily to new workflows.

 - Demonstrate and model a commitment to increasingly involving and partnering with patients in their care and work with the healthcare team and patients in identifying and celebrating milestones along the way to your goal.